How to Write a Perfect Preface for a Book?

 Many people prefer to read Introductions compared to Prefaces because “Preface” might sound stuffy for some.
 So if you want your opening message to come across as a strong one, call it an Introduction.

-Examples of Good Prefaces both in Fiction & Non-fiction
+Example of a Good Preface in Non-fiction

 As mentioned above, the purpose of the preface is to get the reader interested and make the connection.